The Dispatch

 In the days following the shooting, however, the evidence of the shooter’s sexual confusion and dysfunction continued to mount.
 And so it’s important to focus on what we do know, on where the evidence is leading us now.
 The shooter is a Christian young man, baptized in a local Baptist church.
 He struggled so deeply with sexual sin that he was a patient at a local Evangelical treatment facility, called HopeQuest.
 He reportedly told a former roommate at a different recovery center that his “very salvation was at stake” if he couldn’t overcome his sexual sin.

 And with these revelations, suddenly the Christian part of the internet broke out into a debate about Evangelical purity culture.
 The shooter’s stated beliefs and deadly actions represented a hyper-violent and extreme manifestation of a toxic theology that long corrupted a slice of Evangelical Christianity.
 Those same beliefs and actions brought an immense amount of pain bubbling to the surface of the Christian conversation.
-Soon enough the conversation burst into mainstream media and splashed across the virtual pages of the New York Times and the Washington Post.
+Soon enough the conversation burst into mainstream media and splashed across the virtual pages of the New York Times and the Washington Post

 But first, let’s define our terms.
 “Purity culture” is not a synonym for traditional Christian teachings about sexual morality—specifically the belief that sex is reserved for a marriage between a man and a woman.
 No, “purity culture” refers to the elaborate set of extra-biblical rituals and teachings that became popular in the 1990s and were designed to build safeguards and “strongholds” of sexual purity in Christian communities.